Jbuchser/bioinfo/week11/README.md

 **Additional information:**
 - The reference genome used in this workflow is **NC_007793.1 *Staphylococcus aureus* strain USA_300**

+## Part I: Download and index the reference genome, make a design.csv using read data, and generate a VCF file

 - Each step of the individual Makefile is summarized below: